Koca Ventures Ltd

 After-hours & overflow reception

-The economic driver is the missed call: a large share of inbound arrives after hours or when the line is busy, and most callers never ring back.
-The agent covers overflow and out-of-hours, books or takes a message, and escalates anything real.
+Most missed calls never ring back — and a large share of inbound arrives after hours or when every line is busy.
+The agent covers overflow, books or takes a message, and escalates anything real.

 The routine calls, handled — the hard ones, handed over

-Booking and rescheduling, call routing, answering the questions you're asked all day, taking callbacks, and covering the hours your team can't.
-The model is hybrid by design: the agent handles the routine majority of calls end to end and transfers anything real to a person, with the context already gathered.
-The economic case is simple — the calls you miss after hours or while every line is busy are calls that mostly never ring back.
+Booking and rescheduling, call routing, the questions you're asked all day, callbacks, and the hours your team can't cover.
+The agent handles the routine majority of calls end to end and transfers anything real to a person, with the context already gathered.

 Every layer runs on hardware you control